I did a Room To Grow Podcast episode about this too. Check it out here.

 When you think back to holidays past, what’s the first thing that comes to mind?
 All those gifts you received under the tree (or for Hanukah, or any other holiday you might celebrate) that are now collecting dust?
 Or the smell of a special meal wafting from the kitchen, the taste of your grandmother’s pie, and how hard you laughed playing board games with your loved ones over a glass of wine?
 Which one is most important to you?

 I’m challenging you to start thinking hard about your priorities and what means the most to you.

 Ideas for experiences to gift to people that can cost minimal amounts:

 Let me know what you come up with!
-And if you’re looking for how to stay healthy over the holidays or get your family on board with a healthier lifestyle, make sure to check out the Fit & Nourished Mind podcast and join my tribe here for regular updates, free goodies and all the extra stuff that doesn’t get shared on the blog 😉
+And if you’re looking for how to survive and thrive over the holidays or get your family on board with a healthier lifestyle, make sure to check out the Room to Grow podcast and join my tribe here for regular updates, free goodies and all the extra stuff that doesn’t get shared anywhere else 😉